 The department is made up of the following areas:

 A triage nurse assesses patients on arrival to the Emergency Department.
-There are two entrances to the department of which one is for walking patients and one is for patients brought in by ambulance.
+There are two entrances to the department of which one is for patients who self-present and one is for patients brought in by ambulance.

 The Emergency Room has four fully equipped bays to provide emergency care for patients requiring resuscitation or urgent intervention.
 It also has X-ray facilities and a designated paediatric resuscitation bay.